isefuzz/dipri-artifacts/README.md

 **Status**: According to the requirements of [TOSEM CFP](https://dl.acm.org/journal/tosem/replicated-computational-results), there are three ACM badges for artifacts, namely _available, functional, and reusable_.
 Our artifacts aim to apply for all three badges.
-Note that we elaborate on the **INSTALL** and **REQUIREMENTS** parts of CFP in the section 3, i.e., the reproduction with the `DOCKERFILE`.
+Note that we elaborate on the **INSTALL** and **REQUIREMENTS** parts of CFP in the section 3, i.e., the reproduction with the `Dockfile`.

 ### 1 Cross-language implementation of DiPri